sharkmaul/SoloFolio/README.md

 =========
 http://www.solofolio.net/

-SoloFolio is a currently a developer theme, meaning you're going to need some programming experience to deploy it properly.
+SoloFolio is currently a developer theme, meaning you're going to need some programming experience to deploy it properly.
 Many of its features are not documented.
 To see a site utilizing the latest build, visit http://www.joelhawksley.com.

 INSTALLATION